XRPLF/xrpl-dev-portal/tx_format.md

 For example, a destination tag is typically used to identify which hosted balance should be credited when the gateway receives a payment.
 If the destination tag is omitted, it may be unclear which account should be credited, creating a need for refunds, among other problems.
 By using the `asfRequireDest` tag, the gateway (or any account) can ensure that every incoming payment has a destination tag, which makes it harder to send an ambiguous payment by accident.

 Accounts can protect against unwanted incoming payments for non-XRP currencies simply by not creating trust lines in those currencies.
 Since XRP does not require trust, the `asfDisallowXRP` flag is used to discourage users from sending XRP to an account.
 However, this flag is not enforced in `rippled` because it could potentially cause accounts to become unusable.
-(If an account did not have enough XRP to meet the reserve and make a transaction that disabled the flag, the account would never be able to send another transaction.)
+(If an account did not have enough XRP to send a transaction that disabled the flag, the account would be completely unusable.)
 Instead, client applications should disallow or discourage XRP payments to accounts with the `asfDisallowXRP` flag enabled.

 ### TransferRate ###